clovergaze/machine-learning-topics/README.md

 # Machine Learning Topics

-This repository is my machine learning playground, I use it to save some results of my experiments with machine learning algorithms.
+This repository is my Python and machine learning playground, I use it to save some results of my experiments with machine learning algorithms.

-I hope you find something of interest for you here.. 🙂
+I hope you find something useful here.. 🙂

 ## Notes: Getting started